gravitee-io/gravitee-platform-docs/docs/apim/getting-started/configuration/the-gravitee-api-gateway/tenants.md

 EU Region: tenant: ‘eu’
 ```

-Once the Gateway has been configured, you would need to add the tenant definition within the API Management UI.
+Once the Gateway has been configured, you would need to add the tenant definition within the API Management Console.
 To do so, follow these steps:

 1. Navigate to **Organization Settings** and select **Tenants**_**.**_ Select **Add a tenant**_**,**_ and enter the required value for each of your regions.
 For our example, this will be “usa” and “eu".
 We also recommend giving each tenant a descriptive name.